How Expansion Benefits Your Area

 Connecting all of Britain

-Today, Heathrow supports domestic routes to eight cities across the UK.
+Today, Heathrow supports domestic routes to eleven destinations across the UK.
 Our expansion plan will deliver greater domestic connectivity, and we have already started delivering against this:

 - We support the principle of ring-fencing slots at Heathrow post-Brexit and are the first major airport to argue for ring-fencing to support regional route development.

-- And we have committed to bring in a £10m ‘route development fund’ to help establish new domestic connections from Heathrow.
+- And we have committed to bring in a £10m ‘route development fund’ with expansion, to help establish new domestic connections from Heathrow.

 These measures will help connect regions that currently do not have a direct link to Heathrow, as well as improving and protecting the routes to cities that are already served.
 Domestic routes will allow more businesses across the country, from the smallest SME to the largest exporter, to maximise the opportunities of an expanded Heathrow with increased cargo capacity and new long-haul connections.